Ernst Laas: Historical background

 The rich array of nuances, shades, entanglements, and complications, along with the many inconsistencies of the authors, have made it possible to weave a fabric with just two threads and two basic colors that initially gives the impression of dazzling variety.
 Yet, upon closer examination, this seemingly intricate web actually breaks down into a few easily discernible main lines.

 This new historical method revealed a fundamental dualism throughout the history of philosophy between the standpoints of Plato and Protagoras.
 And this dualism swayed for centuries in favor of Plato, benefiting his followers at the expense of their opponents.
 This historical insight therefore led Laas – as the subtitle of Idealism and Positivism implies – to a “critical examination” of this dualism in order to see if idealism's hegemonic victory was justified.
 After his critical examination, he concluded that it is now time to demonstrate that “there is no reason to abandon the ground of positivism,” and only through positivism could “philosophy as a science… finally bear philosophical fruit.”

-Portrait of August Comte, the founder of modern positivist philosophy.
+Portrait of Auguste Comte, the founder of modern positivist philosophy.

 When Laas referred to "positivism," he aligned with the traditional German interpretation of the term, associating it with Protagoras and the British empiricists rather than Auguste Comte's teachings, toward which he was generally indifferent or critical.
 More fittingly termed neo-empiricism in English contexts, Laas's theory focused on restricting knowledge to sensory data.
 It rejected the notion of an autonomous consciousness separate from perceptual content and denied the existence of objects beyond their perceptual interactions, thereby emphasizing the constant variability of perceived objects.

 For Laas, positivist philosophy starts from sensory “perceptions” or facts (empirical objects), and rejects statements about non-sensory things along with idealist philosophy which – like Kant, for example – starts from ontological entities such as “reason” and ethical abstracts such as “ought,” which Kant thinks are present in human reason or understanding “before any experience” (a priori).
 But in contrast to the a priori, idealists only assigned a subordinate role to sensory “perceptions,” “sensations” and “facts.”